-All students must complete two courses that are designated as W-Courses.
+All students must complete two courses that are designated as W-Courses, or one W-Course.
 Students must satisfy one element of this requirement within their major field of study.
 W-Courses may also be courses that fulfill other General Education Requirements.

 B. Algebra and Quantitative and Formal Reasoning